Wrecclesham: Transport

 The A325 road passes through Wrecclesham, connecting it to the garrison towns of Bordon in the south and Aldershot in the north.
 The A31, connecting Farnham to Alton, runs close by the village.

 Education

 Wrecclesham has one primary school, St. Peter's C of E School on Little Green Lane.
 The presence of Weydon School in Wrecclesham makes it the major education centre of the area because there are no secondary schools in central Farnham.

 Facilities

 St Peter's Church is the oldest church in the parish and was consecrated in 1840 by the Bishop of Winchester, Charles Sumner.
-At the time the population was believed to be around 800 inhabitants.
+At the time the population was believed to be around 800.
 Grace Church is a newer Baptist church, founded in 2013, which meets in St Peter's School.

 Sport

 Wrecclesham recreation ground caters for cricket, football, rugby and tennis clubs.
 This is where Jonny Wilkinson and Graham Thorpe started careers in their professional sports, as well as many sportsmen of some generations before such as Billy Beldham and Vic Cannings.